January 22, 2021

 DFDs help non-technical audiences understand how data flows throughout a software system.

-Gliffy is easy-to-use data flow diagram software that allows you to drag and drop shapes to make a DFD directly alongside your technical documentation in Confluence.
+Gliffy is easy-to-use data flow diagram software that allows you to drag and drop shapes to make a data flow diagram directly alongside your technical documentation in Confluence.

 CREATE A DFD